-Heather is the Nursing Manager at Columbia Asthma & Allergy.
-She oversees nurses and collaborates with all clinical staff in sixteen offices in four states.
+Heather has been an allergy nurse and Nursing Manager for many years in Oregon, Washington, and California.
 For the past six years, she has volunteered at camp and has recruited most of our medical team.
 Heather is also a parent of a child with food allergies, who is not yet old enough to attend camp.
 Heather loves the outdoors and spends time leading a Scout Troop and enjoying CrossFit, hiking, and camping adventures with her family.

 Carolyn Westerback, Board Member

 Carolyn brings years of experience as a Development Director and fundraising volunteer for Oregon non-profits.
 She has experience with community relations, legal, financial management, ambassador programs, and donor relations.
 Previous to serving nonprofits, Carolyn worked in IT and sales management.
 Carolyn is a parent of a camper.
 She especially enjoys exploring the Oregon coast with her family, collecting beach treasures, and fishing.